ov5800/Hardware-Trojan/README.txt

 The inputs and outputs for both bitstreams are stored as text files and then compared to determine what bits cause a difference in output.
 If there is a difference in output, then we know that there is a trojan present that is affecting the output.

-At the moment the program cannot tell us which bits are affected by the trojan, so that is one of the goals.
+At the moment the program cannot tell us which bits are affected by the trojan.
+The values are XNORed but this result has not been verified.

-This would only work for a sequential circuit and can be changed to work for sequential circuits by trying to determine what causes a change in sequence.
-This is also included in the plans for the next improvement.